saleor/apps/apps/smtp/README.md

 ### Generated schema and typings

 Commands `build` and `dev` would generate schema and typed functions using Saleor's GraphQL endpoint.
-Commit `generated` folder to your repo as they are necessary for queries and keeping track of the schema changes.
+Commit a `generated` folder to your repo as they are necessary for queries and keeping track of the schema changes.

 [Learn more](https://www.graphql-code-generator.com/) about GraphQL code generation.

 ### Storing registration data - APL

-During registration process Saleor API pass the auth token to the app.
-With this token App can query Saleor API with privileged access (depending on requested permissions during the installation).
+During the registration process, Saleor API passes the auth token to the app.
+With this token, the app can query Saleor API with privileged access (depending on permissions requested during installation).
-To store this data, app-template use a different [APL interfaces](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md).
+To store this data, the app-template uses a different [APL interface](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md).

-The choice of the APL is done using `APL` environment variable.
-If value is not set, FileAPL is used.
+The choice of the APL is done using the `APL` environment variable.
+If the value is not set, FileAPL is used.
 Available choices:

 - `file`: no additional setup is required.
 Good choice for local development.
 Can't be used for multi tenant-apps or be deployed (not intended for production)
 - `upstash`: use [Upstash](https://upstash.com/) Redis as storage method.
 Free account required.
 Can be used for development and production and supports multi-tenancy.
 Requires `UPSTASH_URL` and `UPSTASH_TOKEN` environment variables to be set